 From traditional restaurants to fast-food chains, both inside and outside the passenger’s area.
 Some of the famous names are Solaria, KFC, and Roti O for light snacks.
 If travelers wish to enjoy refreshments, the alternative is one of the coffee shops.
 That includes the coffee benchmark Starbucks located inside the departure area.

 Walking a bit further to the arrival area, there is another local coffee shop called Ekologi.
 This place offers a bit exquisite facility with a reading corner.
 Meanwhile, for basic necessities, buy everything in Indomaret inside the terminal building.

 It is not a strange thing to find duty-free in international airports.
 This comes in handy for travelers who wish for cheaper prices without tax.
 But other than duty frees, Yogyakarta International Airport has a gallery named Gerai Pasar Kotagede.

-It has hundreds of spaces for local businesses to sell their goods, from art crafts to local’s culinary.
-Those who want to bring a piece of Yogyakarta’s home can buy everything here.
+It has hundreds of spaces for local businesses to sell their goods, from art crafts to local’s cuisine.
+Travelers who wish to bring a piece of Yogyakarta can pretty much find everything here.